 An abundant variety of fish ensures success for the fishing enthusiast on the Sierpe and Terraba rivers

-The river is home to a few dozen different species of fish, but snapper, snook, grouper and corvina are the most widely targeted.
+The river is home to a few dozen different species of fish, but snapper, snook, grouper, corvina, and tarpon are the most widely targeted.
 Snapper are the most frequent river catch, and despite only averaging a few pounds each, fish up to 50 lbs. inhabit the river.

 While there always are exceptions, a general rule with fishing the river is that the closer you are to the mouth, the larger the fish will be.
 This holds true with the elusive black snook.
 Local fishermen using hand lines routinely catch 30-40 pounders near the mouth.
 The world record snook of 57 lbs. was caught out of a similar river system just a few miles north.

 Another favorite, the orange mouthed seabass, or corvina as they are called here, frequent the deeper holes and undercut banks throughout the year, but are caught more often during the dryseason.
 In addition to having a striking appearance and nice average size (6 – 10lbs.), corvina fillets have the most delicate and desirable of culinary qualities.

 Finally, for a real challenge and chance at a trophy, goliath grouper fishing is available throughout the lower reaches of the river system.
 These fish can reach epic proportions and are a real treat on the dinner plate.
 Most fish are between 10 and 20 lbs., however fish 100 – 200 lbs. are caught every year.
 In addition to the species described above, jacks, machaca, catfish, and roosterfish can all be caught in the river.